BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

   )
 ```

-Second, to initialize the cost matrix we accumulate the values of the distance matrix across its first row and column using `cumsum()`, as follows:
+Second, to initialize the cost matrix we accumulate the values of first row and column of the distance matrix using `cumsum()`:

 ``` r